IliyanID/t25_Boat_Smarts/reports/checklist.md

 * If dynamic storage is used, has space been allocated correctly?
 * Is space explicitly deallocated after it is no longer required?

+### Output faults
+* Is all text displayed to the user free of gramatical erros?

 ### Exception faults
 * Have all possible error conditions been considered?
+* Is the appropriate action taken for each error condition?